 5. Add Accents (Optional).
 Using floral wire, add a burlap bow or any other accent piece to your wreath.
 I loved the texture of the cotton and pods and decided to leave a bow off of this one but I can always add one in the future!

 That is all!
 It’s super easy and perfect to use with all the fall decor!
 Sorting through my bag of cotton and cutting the stems was the most time consuming part of the process.

-Note: Cotton is fragile so keep an eye on the wreath and if any stems start coming lose, just reinforce with more glue or floral wire if necessary.
+Note: Cotton is fragile so keep an eye on the wreath and if any stems start coming loose, just reinforce with more glue or floral wire if necessary.